wmpjrufg/Concreta/index.md

   <li>Click on upload;</li>
   <li><p align="justify">Choose the file you want to upload <code>–></code> click Ok <code>–></code> then click OK when the warning that says “refresh will remove uploaded things”!!!
 Now your file is on google colab;</p></li>
 </ol>
+-->

 <h2><i>Disclaimer</i></h2>
 <p align="justify">
-<b>Concreta's</b> prediction information does not constitute a recommendation for the removal of specimens laboratory investigation or concrete dosage.
-However, AI helps technicians in the area to obtain real-time responses on the mechanical strength of the material.
+<b>Concreta's</b> prediction information is not a recommendation to waive laboratory dosage tests.
+However, AI helps technicians in the area to get an estimate of the mechanical strength of the concrete mixture.
 </p>